vasi/bootstrappable-distros/LFS.md

 Integration testing: None

-What you get: Very basic command-line system
+What you get: A very basic command-line system

-Can install further software from source:
-* Only manually, for example with [Beyond LFS](https://www.linuxfromscratch.org/blfs/)
+Can install further software from source: Only manually, for example with [Beyond LFS](https://www.linuxfromscratch.org/blfs/)
-* Could install a source-based package manager such as pkgsrc or Gentoo Prefix, to get more software

 ## Manual testing